forlxy/Recorder-lite/README.md

 # Recorder-lite

-A MVC application for recording audio from Windows audio stream and save it in a mp3 file.
+A MFC application for recording audio from Windows audio stream and save it in a mp3 file.